EvanJonQiu/WebAppLegendWidget/README.md

 In this case, the normal legend widget will list all legend regardless of current scale.

 ## Issue
-It could not work if the layer group has sub-gourp.
+It could not work if the layer group has sub-group.